kilchenmann/eDing/README.md

 Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

 [Testcafe](https://testcafe.io/) is used as framework which makes it possible to run the tests directly in the electron application and not in the browser.

 Run `yarn test-e2e` to execute the end-to-end tests.

+## Build the app with electron

+We are using [electron-forge](https://www.electronforge.io/) to start, build, package and publish the electron app:

+* Run `yarn ef:start` to build and open the app with electron
+* Run `yarn ef:package` to bundle the app code and to build an executable application (`.exe`, `.app`, `.deb` depending on the current OS).
+* Run `yarn ef:make`, which uses `electron-forge package` first and creates separate distributable for each configured maker.

+You'll find the result of `yarn ef:package` and `yarn ef:make` in the `./out` folder.

+The command `yarn ef:publish` is only used in the [Github Actions](.github/workflows/main.yml) to publish the electron app and append the bundles (as zip-file) to the current release.

 ## Further help